 Always put candles on a heat resistant surface.
 Be especially careful with night lights and tea lights, which get hot enough to melt plastic.
 TVs are not fire-resistant objects.

-Put them in a proper holder.
+Put them in a suitable holder.
 Candles need to be held firmly upright by the holder so they won’t fall over.
-The holder needs to be stable too, so it won’t fall over either.
+The holder needs to be stable too so it will not fall over either.

 Position them away from curtains.
-Don’t put candles near curtains or other fabrics – or furniture.
-And keep them out of draughts.
+Do not put candles near curtains or other fabrics or furniture and keep them out of draughts.

-Don’t put them under shelves.
-It’s easy to forget that there’s a lot of heat above a burning candle.
+Do not put them under shelves.
+It is easy to forget that there is a lot of heat above a burning candle.
 If you put it under a shelf or other surface then it can burn the surface.
-Make sure there’s at least three feet (one metre) between a candle and any surface above it.
+Make sure there is at least three feet (one metre) between a candle and any surface above it.

 Keep clothes and hair away.
-If there’s any chance you could lean across a candle and forget it’s there, put it somewhere else.
-You don’t want to set fire to your clothes or your hair.
+If there is any chance you could lean across a candle and forget it is there then put it somewhere else.

 Keep candles apart.
 Leave at least four inches (10cm) between two burning candles.